Learn what’s happening in week 28 of pregnancy and find out how your baby is developing.

 At 28 weeks, you may also notice a thick yellow fluid (colostrum) leaking from your breasts as your body is preparing for breastfeeding.
 Colostrum is an early form of breast milk and a sign that your breasts are getting ready to produce milk for your baby.

-Stretch marks could also be appearing on your tummy, thighs, and breasts and there’s nothing you can do to stop them forming.
+Stretch marks could also be appearing on your tummy, thighs, and breasts and there’s nothing you can do to stop them from forming.
 Even though they are very visible now, they will fade over time.

 Your Baby at 28 Week of Pregnancy